 Duration of the flood and ebb currents

 The duration of the flood-tidal currents (i.e. the landward currents) is shorter than the ebb (seaward) currents.
 On a two-year period (2021-2022) at the Trung Trang station, the mean duration of ebb-tidal currents is 16h30 and 8h30 for the flood tidal current (Pénicaud et al. submitted).
-At the fixed stations, the ebb currents, only measured in October, last about 17h (Fig. 3), equal to the mean ebb-tidal current duration.
+At the fixed stations, the ebb currents, only measured in October, last about 17h (Fig. 3).
 The flood currents last about 3h in June and ~4h and in August (not measured in October) (Fig. 3), shorter than the mean value at TT.
 The very high discharge of the June and August fixed stations explain those durations, shorter than the yearly average at TT.
 As exposed in Pénicaud et al. (submitted), intense river discharge in this tropical estuary can establish a fully ebb-directed currents at Trung Trang.
 Piton et al. (2020) performed measurements under higher discharge conditions, showing no flood currents at different locations in the estuary.
 The measurements here show an intermediate situation, with a very short duration of the flood current at the mouth of the estuary, i.e. a strong domination of the river discharge.

 At the fixed stations in the Van Uc estuary, the maximum outflow current occurred around mid-ebb for lower discharge, earlier in case of higher water discharge (Fig. 3.b and c), and the peak flood current (Vmin) occurred around late-flood to high tide (closer to high tide in case of high river discharge).
 This further confirms the mixed behavior of the tidal wave, and its evolution with the discharge, in agreement with the studied lags at Trung Trang (Pénicaud et al. submitted).
 The sampled fixed stations of August and October show a Vmax (during ebb) superior to Vmin (during flood) (Table 2).
 However, the discharge sampled here are typical of the high Van Uc river discharge, located in the fourth quartile of discharge (>660 m³/s, based on daily means of the Trung Trang station on the 2021-2022 period), that is to say, a moment at which more water need to outflow the estuary.
 Therefore, it cannot count for assessing the peak velocity asymmetry, as those situations reflect high discharge conditions.